xebialabs-community/xlr-genymotioncloud-plugin/README.md

 The plugin has 2 different tasks.

 #### Start devices
-Start Devices task allows the user to start an Android device in Genymotion Cloud.
+Start Devices task allows the user to start an Android device on Genymotion Cloud.

 ![](images/start_devices.png)

 This task takes 4 parameters:

 * **Genymotion Account**: It's the Genymotion account configured in Settigs/Shared configuration
-* **Template name**: Set the template name you want to use.
-You can retrieve the list of available template in <a href="https://cloud.geny.io">Genymotion Cloud Platform</a>.
+* **Template name**: Set the desired template name.
+You can retrieve the list of available template on <a href="https://cloud.geny.io">Genymotion Cloud Platform</a>.
 * **Device name**: Set the device name you want to start.
 * **Adb serial port** :  Set the connection on a specific port, with a port comprised between 1024 and 65535.

-This task will use gmtool in order to start device in Genymotion Cloud and the device will be connected with adb on the server.
+This task will use gmtool in order to start device on Genymotion Cloud and the device will be connected with adb on the server.

 #### Stop Devices
-Stop Devices task allows the user to stop an Android device in Genymotion Cloud.
+Stop Devices task allows the user to stop an Android device on Genymotion Cloud.

 ![](images/stop_devices.png)